Axway/mft-convert/content/en/docs/TransferCFT/Using_Sentinel/Sentinel_CFT_PEL_mapping.md

 ---

-    title: Sentinel to Transfer CFT to InterPEL mapping
+    title: "Sentinel to Transfer CFT to InterPEL mapping"
-    linkTitle: Sentinel to Transfer CFT to InterPEL mapping
+    linkTitle: "Sentinel to Transfer CFT to InterPEL mapping"
-    weight: 270
+    weight: 260

----
-The following tables list parameter correspondence between Transfer CFT, Sentinel, and InterPEL.
+---The following tables list parameter correspondence between Transfer CFT, Sentinel, and InterPEL.
 You find this mapping using in migrating from InterPEL to Transfer CFT.

 > **Note**
 >